 If a student is found not responsible for the alleged code violation(s), no action will be taken against the accused student; however, having been through the Code process, the student is considered knowledgeable regarding the Code’s provisions and expectations, and that knowledge may be taken into consideration in the event of future Code actions.

 In cases in which the student is found responsible for violating one or more policies, a sanction may be imposed.
+Sanctions may not include suspension or expulsion unless the student receives prior written notice that the case was serious enough to warrant suspension or expulsion.
 The sanctions listed below are assigned based on the severity of the incident and/or past conduct history:

 1. Warning,